+The structure of your programme year for 2021/22 can be found in the 2021/22 Unit and Programme Catalogues (see below).
 The content of the Programme Catalogues is correct at the time of publication.
-Programmes and units may be subject to reasonable change (see also Unit and programme changes 2020/21 in this Handbook).
+Programmes and units may be subject to reasonable change (see Unit and programme changes in this Handbook).